-Ferrellgas Partners paid quarterly per unit distributions of \$0.5125 in connection with the distributions declared for the three month period ended July 31, 2016 and \$0.10 in connection with the distributions declared for the three month periods ended October 31, 2016, January 31, 2017 and April 30, 2017.
-Total distributions paid to common unitholders during fiscal 2017, including the related general partner distributions, was \$79.7 million.
-The quarterly distribution of \$0.10 on all common units and the related general partner distribution for the three months ended July 31, 2017 of \$9.8 million was paid on September 14, 2017 to holders of record on September 7, 2017.
-During fiscal 2017 the operating partnership paid its general partner \$1.1 million in connection with the quarterly distributions.
+Ferrellgas Partners paid quarterly per unit distributions of \$0.10 in connection with the distributions declared for the three month periods ended July 31, 2017, October 31, 2017, and January 31, 2018 and April 30, 2018.
+Total distributions paid to common unitholders during fiscal 2018, including the related general partner distributions, was \$39.3 million.
+The quarterly distribution of \$0.10 on all common units and the related general partner distribution for the three months ended July 31, 2018 of \$9.8 million was paid on September 14, 2018 to holders of record on September 7, 2018.
+During fiscal 2018 the operating partnership paid its general partner \$1.1 million in connection with the quarterly distributions.